Mpox is a disease caused by a virus not commonly seen in the United States.

 How it spreads

 Everyone with mpox gets a rash or sores (pox).
 The rash can look similar to other things like acne, bug bites, or some sexually transmitted diseases.
-The rash may be hard to see.
-It can be painful or itchy and occur anywhere on the body including:
+The rash may be in places that are hard to see.
+It can be painful or itchy and occur anywhere on the body including

 - Genital area